sayalaruano/sayalaruano/README.md

 - 🤔 Interests: **Network Science, Machine learning, Deep learning, Graph Neural Networks, Data Science, Open science, Drug discovery**

-- ⚡ Hobbies: When I’m not working, I can be found riding my mountain bike, reading books about science communication, mystery, or history, hiking, listening to rock music, and watching thrillers or documentary films.
+- ⚡ Hobbies: When I am not working, I can be found riding my mountain bike, hiking, listening to music, watching thrillers or documentary films, or reading books about science communication, mystery, or history.

 - More information about me in [my personal webpage](https://sayalaruano.github.io/).